 When they do, they can contaminate food, chew through wiring, wood and drywall.
 They are experts at traveling from one floor to another inside the walls of your home.
 The electrical wires and plumbing pipes are their ‘highway’.
 They can even crawl up the outside of a brick house.
 And, of course, they also freak out some family members.

-Once mice are in the house, DIY efforts to get rid of them can be a long & frustrating experience.
-So, how about just keeping them outside in the first place?
+Once mice are in the house, Do-It-Yourself efforts to get rid of the mice can be a long & frustrating experience.

-Exclusion – Exclusion is taking steps to make it hard or impossible for mice to get into a building.
-Eliminating harborage areas includes removing or altering areas where mice live and have their nests.
+Exclusion is taking steps to make it hard or impossible for mice to get into a building.

-Put on your detective hat & inspect the exterior of your house closely.
+Put on your detective hat & inspect the exterior of building closely.
 Look high & low.
 Look for small openings as well as larger ones.
-Mice can squeeze through a gap the size of a dime so be sure to inspect closely and address any of the exclusion items below.
+Mice can squeeze through a gap the size of a dime, so be sure to inspect closely and address any of the exclusion items below.